ECC-BFMC/Documentation/source/data/connectiondiagram.rst

 * :doc:`Components <connectiondiagram/components>`

-  - Info about raspberry
+  - The list of all the bought components in the car.

 * :doc:`Printed Components <connectiondiagram/printedcomponents>`

-  - Info about raspberry
+  - A list of all the 3d printed components in the car.

 * :doc:`Powerboard <connectiondiagram/powerboard>`

-  - Info about raspberry
+  - Info about the power distribution board.

-In this section the main components are listed, together with the connection diagram.
-In the following schematics you can see a simple connections diagram.
+In this schematics you can see the connections diagram of all the HW components in the car.
 The GPIO lines are marked on each components.

 .. image:: ../images/ConnectionDiagram.png
    :align: center